wschreyer/PENTrack/README.md

 Physics
 -------

 All particles use the same relativistic equation of motion, including gravity, Lorentz force and magnetic force on their magnetic moment.
-UCN interaction with matter is described with the Fermi potential formalism and the Lambert model for diffuse reflection and includes spin flips on wall bounce.
+UCN interaction with matter is described with the Fermi potential formalism and either the [Lambert model](https://en.wikipedia.org/wiki/Lambert%27s_cosine_law) or the MicroRoughness model (see see [Z. Physik 254, 169--188 (1972)](http://link.springer.com/article/10.1007%2FBF01380066) and [Eur.
+Phys.
+J. A 44, 23–29 (2010)](http://ucn.web.psi.ch/papers/EPJA_44_2010_23.pdf)) for diffuse reflection and includes spin flips on wall bounce.
 Protons and electrons do not have any interaction so far, they are just stopped when hitting a wall.
 Spin tracking by bruteforce integration of the Bloch equation is also included.

 Writing your own simulation